From Algorithms and Data Structures in Action by Marcello La Rocca

 To see the profiling in action, check out our example on GitHub.
 The example profiles several calls to the method creating a Huffman encoding over an ensemble of large text files and a bitmap image.
 The bitmap needs to be duly pre-processed in order to make it processable as text–the details of this pre-processing are not particularly interesting, but for the curious reader: we encode image bytes in base64 to have valid characters.

 Now that we stored the results of profiling in a CSV file, we just need to interpret them to understand what’s the best choice of branching factor for our Huffman encoding app.
+If you have two or more CSV files with these results, you may want to compare them.
+Compare 2 csv files online on www.textcompare.org, if this is the case.

 At this point it should look like a piece of cake, right?